 If you haven’t already, get online.
 Use online services such as WordPress and Wix to build a website that is totally free.

 You should always shop around to find the best possible deal for your web host.
-You could use this web hosting comparison from Digital Supermarket, for example, to compare prices and find the right deal for you.

 Once your website’s up and running, here’s how you can keep visitors returning to your site: